Manikanta679/Tools-Methods-Data-Analysis-Assignments/README.md

-# Tools and Methods of Data Analysis Assignments
+# Tools and Methods for Data Analysis Assignments

-This repository contains Jupyter Notebook assignments and statistical concepts studied during the **Tools and Methods of Data Analysis** course.
+This repository contains a collection of Jupyter notebooks developed as part of the **Tools and Methods for Data Analysis** course.
+It serves as a reference for statistical concepts, probability distributions, inferential statistics, and data visualization techniques using Python.

 ---